CRaC/docs/README.md

         }
     ```

-**N.B.**: Using of `jdk.crac` API makes compilation and execution of the example possible only on Java implementations with C/RaC.
+**N.B.**: Using of `jdk.crac` API makes compilation and execution of the example possible only on Java implementations with CRaC.
 Please refer to [org.crac](#orgcrac) section for how to handle the problem.

 This example is a special by presence of a single non-daemon thread owned by Jetty that keeps JVM from exit.